hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 - [ ] __Uses Instance Type Data Source__: Singular hardcoded instance types and classes, e.g., `t2.micro` and `db.t2.micro`, should be replaced with a list of preferences using a data source.
 Because offerings vary from region to region and partition to partition, providing a list of preferences dramatically improves the likelihood that one of the options will be available.
 Depending on the situation, there are several data sources for instance types and classes, including:
     - [`aws_ec2_instance_type_offering` data source](https://www.terraform.io/docs/providers/aws/d/ec2_instance_type_offering.html) - Convenience functions declare configurations that are referenced with `data.aws_ec2_instance_type_offering.available` including:
-        - The `testAccAvailableEc2InstanceTypeForAvailabilityZone()` function (defined in `resource_aws_instance_test.go`) for test configurations using an EC2 Subnet which is inherently within a single Availability Zone
+        - The `testAccAvailableEc2InstanceTypeForAvailabilityZone()` function for test configurations using an EC2 Subnet which is inherently within a single Availability Zone
-        - The `testAccAvailableEc2InstanceTypeForRegion()` function (defined in `resource_aws_instance_test.go`) for test configurations that do not include specific Availability Zones
+        - The `testAccAvailableEc2InstanceTypeForRegion()` function for test configurations that do not include specific Availability Zones
     - [`aws_rds_orderable_db_instance` data source](https://www.terraform.io/docs/providers/aws/d/rds_orderable_db_instance.html),
     - [`aws_neptune_orderable_db_instance` data source](https://www.terraform.io/docs/providers/aws/d/neptune_orderable_db_instance.html), and
     - [`aws_docdb_orderable_db_instance` data source](https://www.terraform.io/docs/providers/aws/d/docdb_orderable_db_instance.html).